gregreindel/cardano-node-cloud-init/README.md

 - Allow passing other settings into config which will make for less questions during node configuration.
 - Add utility to fetch db copy from volume.
 - UI for managing pool infrastructure.
-- Look into platform compatibility with Google Cloud (they don't use `systemctl enable`) and any other provider-specific enhancements.
+- Look into platform compatibility with Google Cloud and any other provider-specific enhancements.

 ----------------